kerm1t/ecal_2ros/README.md

 # ecal_2ros

-this node converts eCAL data to ROS it can be done
+this node converts eCAL data to ROS.

+it can be done
 1. live
 2. from hdf to .bag